-- xvi.
+xvi.
 Statewide afterschool network or other coordinating entity for out-of-school time care (if applicable).
-Describe the coordination goals, processes, and results: New Mexico's Out-of-School Time care network (NMOST) works in partnership with the Public Education Department.
+Describe the coordination goals, processes, and results:

+New Mexico's Out-of-School Time care network (NMOST) works in partnership with the Public Education Department.
 NMOST, as a non-profit collaboration of public and private organizations and community members, brings together policymakers, educators, child care providers, youth development workers, and other stakeholders interested in ensuring positive youth development opportunities and outcomes through out-of-school programs.
 To support coordination goals, staff from the Lead Agency attend monthly meetings.
-Out-of-school time programs who participate in the NMOST, such as the Boys and Girls Club of Central New Mexico, YMCA, and Children's Choice are licensed by ECECD and support children on subsidy. - xvii.
+Out-of-school time programs who participate in the NMOST, such as the Boys and Girls Club of Central New Mexico, YMCA, and Children's Choice are licensed by ECECD and support children on subsidy.

+xvii.
 Agency responsible for emergency management and response.
-Describe the coordination goals, processes, and results: The Lead Agency is responsible for emergency management and response.
+Describe the coordination goals, processes, and results:

+The Lead Agency is responsible for emergency management and response.
 Coordination goals for the Lead Agency were to develop a comprehensive statewide disaster preparedness plan to address emergency preparedness, response, and recovery efforts specific to child care.
 On March 16, 2021, the Lead Agency hosted a statewide planning session with state agencies, child care providers, and PreK educators to obtain input on the plan.
-A follow-up session to finalize the plan is scheduled for May 12, 2021. - b.
+A follow-up session to finalize the plan was held on May 12, 2021

+- 1.4.1 Describe how the Lead Agency coordinates the provision of child care services with the following programs to expand accessibility and continuity of care and to assist children enrolled in early childhood programs in receiving full-day services that meet the needs of working families (658E(c)(2)(O); 98.12(a); 98.14(a)). - b.
 The following are examples of optional partners a state might coordinate with to provide services.
-Check which optional partners the Lead Agency coordinates with and describe the coordination goals, processes and results. - i.
+Check which optional partners the Lead Agency coordinates with and describe the coordination goals, processes and results. - ☑ i.
 State/territory/local agencies with Early Head Start Child Care Partnership grants.

-Describe: The coordination goal of the Lead Agency's Head Start State Collaboration Office is to partner with New Mexico's Early Head Start-Child Care Partnership grantees to ensure they meet the highest standards of quality for the care of infants and toddlers.
+The coordination goal of the Lead Agency's Head Start State Collaboration Office is to partner with New Mexico's Early Head Start-Child Care Partnership grantees to ensure they meet the highest standards of quality for the care of infants and toddlers.
 There are five Early Head Start Child Care Partnerships in New Mexico.
+The Head

-The Head Start State Collaboration Director reached out to programs involved in partnership agreements to initiate collaboration and support.
+Start State Collaboration Director reached out to programs involved in partnership agreements to initiate collaboration and support.
 A meeting was held on May 5, 2021 with Early Head Start Grantees and child care partners to plan initial collaborative activities.
-The outcome of that meeting was to continue its monthly meetings and encourage participation from state agencies and other entities that have a key role in early childhood education, health, early intervention, and social services. - ii.
-State/territory institutions for higher education, including community colleges.
+The outcome of that meeting was to continue its monthly meetings and encourage participation from state agencies and other entities that have a key role in early childhood education, health, early intervention, and social services.

+☑ ii.
+State/territory institutions for higher education, including community colleges